Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/GoSharing.md

 ## Logs

 | ----       | ---
+| 2022-07-10 | 🎉 We enabled the https://platform.api.gourban.services/v1/greenmo/api/mds/netherlands/vehicles MDS feed.
+We did disable https://greenmo.core.gourban-mobility.com/api/gbfs/en/free-bike-status GBFS feed.
+| 2022-07-05 | GO Sharing emails: End of July the update for faster reponse times of the MDS /vehicles feed will be delivered.
+| 2022-06-17 | We email: As goUrban is working on making the feed faster and this will be finished in the next sprint, we decided we can activate the MDS feed now.
+We will activate the MDS feed and inform you if this is done.
 | 2022-06-07 | GO Sharing emails: 'As promised our colleagues are busy with investigating the response time.
 They've tested the feed: the average response time is 6.7 seconds.
 It only sometimes happens that the response time is > 10 seconds.
 Their question is: Why keep the limit on 10 seconds, if increasing the response time limit to 15 seconds would make our feed work?'
 We respond: 'We keep the limit to 10 seconds because we want to prevent to have this conversation again, if in a few months the feed will be slower because of increased amount of vehicles and trips.
 We like to have it solved for the long-term.
 The old (https://greenmo.core.gourban-mobility.com/api/gbfs/en/free-bike-status) does respond in <2s, so it's unclear why the new MDS would be so much slower in response time.'
 | 2022-05-23 | GO Sharing emails: 'The last change that is needed for succesful MDS integration (fast response time) can only be finalised if we know the implementation costs for this change.
 We will inform the municipalities on the status, on what we have done so far and what we still need to finalise the MDS feed.'
 | 2022-05-17 | GO Sharing emails and mentions: "The response times will be focused on in the upcoming sprint." -> We reply that we need to get the response times right before we can activate the feed.
 So we don't activate the new MDS feed yet.